 The countries of the European Union (EU) produce one quarter of the world's scientific papers (Noorden & Butler, 2019), and, according to the European Commission (EC), 40.4% of them were freely accessible in 2017 (European Commission, 2020).
 The EC recommends (Commission Recommendation (EU) 2018/790 of 25 April 2018 on access to and preservation of scientific information (No. 32018H0790), 2018) that all member states should adopt open access policies "to provide researchers and the public at large with access to peer-reviewed scientific publications, research data and other research outputs free of charge in an open and non-discriminatory manner as early as possible in the dissemination process, and enable the use and re-use of scientific research results".
 The policies should be particularly clear and detailed in national action plans about "dissemination of and open access to scientific publications resulting from publicly funded research."
 Between 2009 and 2018, Croatia had 50.8% OA papers and ranked third among the top European countries in this respect.

 Moreover, Croatia and the United Kingdom were the leading EU countries in the number of open-access papers (European Commission, 2020).
 Another large-scale study yielded similar results (Archambault et al., 2013).

-According to its development indicators, Croatia belongs to the group of semi-peripheral countries (Sorinel, 2010).
+According to its development indicators, Croatia belongs to the group of semi-peripheral countries.
+Semiperiphery countries are positioned between the periphery, characterised by the low R&D investment, poor research infrastructure, etc. and core, scientifically and technologically advanced countries.
+They play a major role in mediating economic, political, and social activities linking core and peripheral areas (Sorinel, 2010).
 Domazet and Marinović Jerolimov (2014) describe European semi-periphery, especially its post-socialist countries, as "the countries with a high level of development, widespread educational and healthcare attainments, close to European cultural sphere".
 Croatia is still going through transitional changes in almost all of its economic, educational, social, and political life.

 By joining the EU in 2013, Croatia has become its youngest member state.
 Its investment in research and development in 2017 was 0.85% of GDP, which is far below the EU average of 2.3% (The World Bank, 2019).
 However, the number of papers published by Croatian authors has steadily been growing.
-Between 2013 and 2017, this production was 31,853 documents in journals covered by the Web of Science Core Collection (WoSCC).
+According to the total number of internationally visible papers between 2013 and 2017, Croatia was in the group of seven last ranked EU member states.
+But, research intensity measured by 1 paper at 10,000 population shows that Croatia with 11 papers ranks 18th among EU countries, better than France, Greece, Slovakia, Hungary, Bulgaria etc. (Noorden & Butler, 2019).
+Between 2013 and 2017, the Croatian production was 31,853 documents in journals covered by the Web of Science Core Collection (WoSCC).
 Of these, 13,023 were available through open access.
 And while the increase in overall "output" in this 5-year period was 21%, the increase in the overall number of OA papers was as high as 58.7%.
 These increases were partly influenced by the changes in the WoSCC indexing policies and the introduction of Emerging Sources Citation Index (ESCI) (Testa, 2009; Web of Science: Emerging Sources Citation Index: Search and discover a trusted set of journals with comprehensive coverage by subject and region, 2020).